Win Your Victoria Highland Games And Celtic Festival Tickets From Scott James

 The Victoria Highland Games and Celtic Festival return to Topaz Park Saturday through Monday May 19 through 21, and I’m handing out some tickets this week (Monday May 07 through Friday May 11).

-Monday’s Wee Scottish Tune is from a Paisley lad, formerly a member of The Humblebums with Billy Connolly, and later a co-founder of Stealers Wheel with Joe Egan.
+Monday’s Wee Scottish Tune is from a Paisley lad, formerly a member of The Humblebums with Billy Connolly, and later a co-founder of Stealers Wheel with Joe Egan (Gerry Rafferty — Baker Street)

+Tuesday’s Wee Scottish Tune is from a Glasgow band who got a huge boost in 1985 when one of their songs appeared on the Breakfast Club soundtrack.

 Love, Dr. Scott James